web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/tsLoader.md

 ### Util Functions

-When the value of `tools.tsLoader` is of type Function, the utils functions available for the second parameter are as follows:
+When the value of `tools.tsLoader` is a Function, the utils functions available for the second parameter are as follows:

 #### addIncludes